NycuR0/Apollo/README.md

 ## Features

-- Worlds: Generator has been improved and more biomes
+- Worlds: Generator has been improved and more biomes!
 - Little to no lag at all!

 Apollo is a perfect software for your server with :